itsmevishnu/architect/pages/aboutme.md

 As a career enthusiast, I am a software engineer having experience of 2 years in PHP open source projects like wordpress, laravel and drupal.
 Also I have solid working experience in angular js and jekyll , I think these are my added advantages.
-Besides that I know a lot of technologies like GIT, AGILE,Bash, Golang,....
+Besides that I know a lot of technologies like GIT, SASS,Bash, Golang,....

 As a person, I am very interested to learn new things and apply that changes in everyday life.
 I am a very happy person and having a lot of good characters.
 Also I am very happy to help and